How to Ease a Pup’s 4th of July Fears (While Still Having Fun!)

 iStock.com/Julia_Siomuha

-How to Ease a Pup’s 4th of July Fears (While Still Having Fun!)
+How To Ease a Dog’s 4th of July Fears (While Still Having Fun!)

 At this year’s Fourth of July celebration, you can be certain that there will still be fireworks—and dogs across the country are bound to still experience stress and anxiety because of them.
 (Sorry, doggos!)

 First, it’s important to understand why dogs are afraid of fireworks.
-Earhart says the most common reason is because most dogs have never had a positive—or even neutral—interaction with the sounds, sights, smells and feel of a blast.
+The most common reason is because most dogs have never had a positive—or even neutral—interaction with the loud noises, sights, smells and feel of a blast, says Summit Earhart, head trainer at Furry Friends Adoption, Clinic & Ranch’s Shelter to Service Dog program in Jupiter, Florida.

 Body language is everything.
 Earhart says to be on the lookout for things like pacing, hiding, panting, tucked tail, excessive drooling and/or abnormal aggression.